BVolt/Projects/README.md

 ## Demonstration Purposes Only

 This application is meant to demonstrate my technical skill level and is not for profit or any commercial purposes.
+If you are cloning the repository and running locally then use npm install to fetch necessary dependancies.
+I recommend using the test account provided in the homepage when running this application.
+If you would like to test login authentication then create an account with a temporary or fake email address as I cannot ensure the security of firebase when handling your private emails.

 ## Api Credit